ouseqqam/ouseqqam/README.md

 # Oussama SEQQAM

 👋 Hi there!
-I'm Oussama SEQQAM, a FullStack Developer based in Casablanca, Morocco.
+I'm Oussama SEQQAM, a Frontend Developer.
 I specialize in creating dynamic and responsive web and mobile applications using modern frameworks and technologies.
 Welcome to my GitHub profile!

 ## About Me